Code-Institute-Submissions/milestone-project-96/README.md

 I manually tested the website by using Google Developer Tools to check each individual page and the website as a whole worked on different devices and different screen sizes.

 ### Issues found…
-* I added an image carousel for the Gallery page initially, but I struggled to get this to be responsive on all screens and it created a bad user experience, because if the user didn't swipe across to view the next image, many could be easily missed.
+* I added an image carousel for the Gallery page initially, but I struggled to get this to be responsive on all screens and it created a bad user experience, because if the user didn't swipe across horizontally to view the next image, many could be easily missed.
 I thought users are probably more comfortable scrolling down (on a mobile) through images, like on a social media feed for example, therefore I decided to create an image gallery with rows instead so that on smaller screens the user could just scroll down, and on medium to larger screens I could display a lot of the images on the screen even before the user scrolled, requiring very little action from the user with instant impact.

 * One issue I had with the forms, was that when I added the modal thank you message, the user could still submit the form even if the required fields hadn’t been completed.
-I decided to remove the ‘required’ button to avoid frustration for the user, but then thought this would be a real problem for the business owner, and so added the 'required' fields back in.
-Therefore this is something that would need to be changed with some JavaScript.
+I decided to remove 'required' from any input fields, to avoid frustration for the user.
+However, this would probably be frustrating for the business owner, therefore this is something that would need to be changed with some JavaScript as a priority.

-* Favicon
+* I used https://favicon.io/ to generate a favicon for the project.
+I initially added the favicon to 'images' however this didn't work.
+I looked at the Code Institute's Slack Community to see if anyone else had had this problem, and saw that it needed to be moved into the main directory.
+Once I did this, the favicon worked correctly.

 ## Deployment
 This project was developed in GitPod and deployed to the hosting platform GitHub Pages.